 Arkham Asylum may be the best of the series but it'll never be my favorite, and Arkham City is the one I've replayed the most.
 Letting Batman hookshot in mid-air and launch off grapple points to swoop over the rooftops gave me the sensation of freedom that was the one thing missing from Arkham Asylum's otherwise spot-on game about pretending to be Batman.
-It could only have been more perfect if there was a button for making grim proclamations: press B to say “I AM THE NIGHT."
+It could only have been more perfect if there was a button for making grim proclamations.
+Press B to say, "I AM THE NIGHT."

 He's not the only character to follow a similar path of evolution.
 Wonder Woman has gone from only being able to fly by jumping in her invisible plane to having the ability to glide on air currents to straight-up unassisted hurtling through the sky.
 Even the iconic flying superhero, Superman himself, was first conceived as just being really good at jumping, able to "leap tall buildings in a single bound."
 It's like a natural state they all aspire to: we want our superheroes to be able to get around with ease and look cool while they do it.

 It's not an easy thing to get right, traversal.
-It should be an expression of the character, like the way Arkham City's Batman carefully gains height, finds a rooftop full of thugs and then plummets out of the sky like a terrifying brick while Catwoman gets around by arching her back and falling straight off a roof before casually flicking her whip and nimbly leaping up walls, improvising as she goes.
+It should be an expression of the character: Arkham City's Batman carefully gains height, finds a rooftop full of thugs and then plummets out of the sky like a terrifying brick, while Catwoman gets around by arching her back and falling straight off a roof before casually flicking her whip and nimbly leaping up walls, improvising as she goes.

 Traversal should also be tricky enough that you feel powerful for mastering it, while not being so punishing that you can't just jump off a rooftop and figure out your next move from there.
 Comics are full of panels where Our Hero whizzes across the city skyline, often while narrating.
-It's a useful device for squeezing exposition or character development between the action scenes while still giving the artist something dynamic to draw.
-It’s also a core part of the superhero power fantasy.
-They're urban characters: superheroes all have their cities to protect and they should be at home in them, able to hurtle across the rooftops while ordinary people sit in traffic jams below.
-Super strength would be useful but really the superpower we all want is never having to catch a bus.
+It's a useful device for squeezing exposition or character development between the action scenes while still giving the artist something dynamic to draw, but it's also a core part of the superhero power fantasy.
+They're urban characters—superheroes all have their home cities to protect and they should be at home in them, able to hurtle across the rooftops while ordinary people sit in traffic jams below.
+Super strength would be useful, but really the superpower we all want is never having to catch a bus.